-- Stay away from labels.
-Never tell someone that they do or don’t have something.
-You are not trying to diagnose them, you are trying to help them reach out to a professional for help.
+- Never try to label them.
+You don’t want to tell someone that they do or don’t have something.
+You are not trying to diagnose them.
+You are trying to help them reach out to a professional.

 - Never make it seem like you know better or that because you don’t have an addiction, you know what’s best for them.
 You may think you know what’s best and you may have their best interests at heart, but let the professionals decide the proper course of action for this situation.

 - Never blame them, or yourself, for the addiction.
-It’s no one’s fault, and nothing ever gets solved by playing the blame game.
+It’s no one’s fault.
+Nothing ever gets solved by playing the blame game.

 Take Care of Yourself Along the Way

 When someone you care about is struggling with an alcohol use disorder, it can be frustrating and stressful, especially when they do not seek help as quickly as you would like them to.
-We often think we know what is best for the people we love and we want to help in any way we can, but the reality of the situation is that you can’t force them to get help.
+We often think we know what is best for the people we love and we want to help in any way we can.
+The reality of the situation is that you can’t force them to get help.
 They have to choose to do so on their own.

-What you can do is provide them with resources and support, and you can show them how much you care and want them to get help.
+What you can do is provide them with resources and support.
+You can show them how much you care and want them to get help.
 And, you can take care of yourself by seeking counseling to manage your stress and frustration over the situation.
 Getting help from a counselor will allow you to be as emotionally strong and supportive as you can be for your loved ones during their time of need.

-You also need to remember that it’s not your fault if they choose not to seek treatment or if they relapse.
+You also need to remember that it’s not your fault if they choose not to seek help through a rehab center.
+It is most definitely not your fault if they relapse.
 Alcohol addiction has many faces and there are often underlying mental health conditions that need to be addressed alongside the alcohol abuse that may be uncomfortable or scary for both you and the person needing help.
-Taking guilt and blame out of the situation entirely is the most effective way to battle addiction.
-No good will come out of trying to place blame, and at this point, the blame doesn’t matter.
-What matters is that this person is struggling with alcohol abuse and they need help, not feelings of blame or guilt or shame, to climb out of this hole they’ve found themselves in.
-Sometimes the best thing you can do is let them know how you feel, provide them with support and resources, and then control what you can about the situation: you.
+Taking guilt and blame out of the situation is the most effective way to battle addiction.
+Sometimes, the best thing you can do is let them know how you feel, provide them with support and resources, and then control what you can about the situation: you.
 You can control your actions, protect your mental health, and improve your ability to support your loved one by taking care of yourself first.

 If you feel that you need extra support during these difficult times, the counseling staff at The Summit Wellness Group is here to help.
 Call us 24/7 at 770-299-1677.